citp/privacy-policy-historical/b/br/bro/brobible.com.md

 **Information That is Publicly Available**

   * When you create an account on the site, some information about your account and your account activity will be provided to other Users of the site.
 This may include the date you opened your account, the date you last logged into your account, your age (if you choose to make it public), your location and any other information you wish to make public to other Users.

-  * Your Bro Alias (not your email address) is displayed to other Users when you engage in certain activity on the site, such as you upload content or send messages through the BroBible Site.
+  * Your Bro Alias (not your email address) is displayed to other Users when you engage in certain activity on the site, such as you upload content, write comments, or send messages through the BroBible Site.
 Other Users can contact you through messages and comments.

   * You may also choose to add personal information that will be visible to other Users on your Brofile (which is the public facing page for your account on the site).
 This may include a profile picture, alias, answers to optional questions or other details.